pulumi/pulumi-hugo/themes/default/content/blog/docker-build/index.md

 {{% notes %}}

 The new Docker Build provider matches the Docker CLI behavior.
-Thus, it _does_ not push_ images by default.
-If you want to push to a registry, you should include `push: true` just as you would include `--push` on the command line.
+Thus, it does **not** push images by default.
+If you want to push to a registry, include [`push: true`](https://www.pulumi.com/registry/packages/docker-build/api-docs/image/#push_nodejs) in the code just as you would include `--push` on the command line.

 {{% /notes %}}

 {{% notes %}}

-The new Docker Build provider builds images by default during previews to reduce the risk of merging broken images as part of CI pipelines.
-You can change the default behavior by specifying a `buildOnPreview` flag.
+The new Docker Build provider builds images by default during [previews](https://www.pulumi.com/docs/cli/commands/pulumi_preview/) to reduce the risk of merging broken images as part of CI pipelines.
+You can change the default behavior by specifying a [`buildOnPreview`](https://www.pulumi.com/registry/packages/docker-build/api-docs/image/#buildonpreview_nodejs) flag.

 {{% /notes %}}